stevendouglasyagel/ContributorLicenseAgreement/README.md

 ## What is CLA?

 CLA is a tool that allows outside contributors to sign a contribution license agreement (cla).
 With this agreement signed, external contributors can contribute code to Microsoft open-source repos.
+Built on [Microsoft GitHub Policy Service](https://github.com/microsoft/gitops) platform.

 ## Usage